de-le-1100542/netlogo-first-steps-2021/README.md

 # Netlogo first steps 2021

-This repository serves students and teachers of the 2021 Ecosystem Modeling course as a playground for experimenting with `git`, with `markdown` and to exchange code.
+This repository, serves students and teachers of the 2021 Ecosystem Modeling course as a playground for experimenting with `git`, with `markdown` and to exchange code.

 # What to do